 - Students will be actively connected to their learning.
 Their programs will develop and promote independent, inquisitive learners; thinking and caring young adults; ethical decision makers; creative problem solvers; and arts appreciators.
 Importantly, they will develop the skills and understandings to learn and work collaboratively, knowing we learn best when we support each other.

 - The curriculum will be differentiated, progressive and challenging - both inside and outside the classroom.
 Students will be grouped with their specially selected peers for Mathematics, Science, English and Humanities and Social Sciences in Year 7-to-10, joining their wider peer group for studies of the Arts, Health and Physical Education, and Technologies.
 Classical Music and French, while strongly recommended, are elective subjects.

-- Students are involved in prestigious and challenging competitions, leadership programs, community service, university extension programs, and interstate and overseas study tours.
+- Students will learn in inspiring, state-of-the-art facilities.
+They will be supported and encouraged to be involved in prestigious and challenging competitions, leadership programs, community service, university extension programs, and interstate and overseas study tours.

 A day at Harrisdale SHS begins before the siren sounds to signify the first class, and extends well beyond the last lesson each afternoon.
-Our extensive co-curricular program includes leadership development, community service, sports, hobby groups and clubs such as Interact, Tournament of Minds, the Duke of Edinburgh Award, Harrisdale’s Edible Garden, debating, tutoring, volleyball and a range of recreational activities.
+Our extensive co-curricular program includes leadership programs, sports, hobby groups and clubs such as Interact, Tournament of Minds, the Duke of Edinburgh Award, Bush Ranger Cadets, Harrisdale’s Edible Garden, debating, peer tutoring and volleyball.